 Ethylene is a group of plant growth regulators which are widely used for ripening fruits and for the production of more flowers and fruits.

-Ethylene is a small hydrocarbon, the colorless flammable gas which is denoted by a formula C2H4 or H2C=CH2.
-It has a “sweet and musky” odor when it is pure.
+Ethylene is a small hydrocarbon, the colourless flammable gas which is denoted by a formula C2H4 or H2C=CH2.
+It has a “sweet and musky” odour when it is pure.
 It is the simplest alkene and also the second simplest unsaturated hydrocarbon C2H2.

 Ethylene is a hydrocarbon.
 As the name suggests it has four atoms of hydrogen bonds that are paired with carbon atoms with a double bond.
 All these six atoms H-C-H form an angle of 117.4°, close to the 120° to form a hybridized carbon sp².
 Further, the bond is rigid about the C-C bond with high energy process by breaking the π-bond.

 Ethylene as a Plant Hormone

 Ethylene is the most widely used plant growth regulator as they play a vital role in: